toolsforexperiments/CQEDToolbox/src/cqedtoolbox/protocols/operations/fluxonium/README.md

 These protocols are shared with other single-qubit workflows and do not need to be duplicated inside the fluxonium folder unless fluxonium-specific behavior is added later.

 ---

-# Development Notes

-When adding or modifying a fluxonium protocol:

-1. Follow the `ProtocolOperation` structure.
-2. Register inputs and outputs clearly.
-3. Keep `_measure_dummy` for simulation/testing.
-4. Add or update `_measure_qick` for real hardware.
-5. Use the corresponding `single_qubit/` protocol as a template when possible.
-6. Add flux/current as an extra sweep dimension where required.
-7. Save analysis outputs and figures using `DatasetAnalysis`.
-8. Keep fluxonium-specific notes here; keep general installation and package usage in the root README.